CODEPhylo/stackphy/LANGUAGE.md

-# StackPhy Language Definition
+# StackPhy Language Definition (PhyloSpec-aligned)

 StackPhy is a stack-based language for building probabilistic phylogenetic models.
-This document provides a formal definition of the language syntax and semantics.
+This document provides a formal definition of the language syntax and semantics, aligned with the PhyloSpec standard.

 ## Overview